 “You will be happy, and it will be well with you” –Psalm 128:2

-Though I’m sure I was still a bit disheartened by my imperfect card.
-Looking back though, it’s rather symbolic to me.
+Though I’m sure I was a bit disheartened by my imperfect card, it was a really sweet gesture.
+Looking back, this card is so symbolic to me.
 I felt just like that torn card in need of mending.
 I did get a reprieve from the depression, as the reasons behind it were revealed: Hashimoto’s Disease, S.A.D., and gluten sensitivity.
-I’ve also been reminded that He’s helped us through it all before, and He can do it again.
+This is another reminder that He’s helped us through it all before, and He can do it again.

-The word “happy” in Scripture may be better translated as blessed, and though that brand of happiness isn’t dependant on our feelings or circumstances we know that the word “blessed” always spells hope for those who trust in God.
+The word “happy” in Scripture may be better translated as blessed, and though this brand of happiness isn’t dependant on our feelings or circumstances we know that the word “blessed” always spells hope for those who trust in God.
 I don’t know how God will choose to answer my prayers, but His unfailing love never ceases to comfort me in my distress.

 When things have changed, there’s always one thing that never changes: God’s love for us.
 My love for Him is still intact too.
-Sometimes I do lose sight of what’s more important, but He’s always gracious and generous with His gifts and reminders—even giving me word, as I rise, of His unfailing love.
+Sometimes I do lose sight of what’s more important, but He’s always generous with His gifts and reminders—even giving me word, as I rise, of His unfailing love.

 Lord, make us an outpouring of your love.
 Make us rivers.